SD › Italy › Best Time to Visit Tuscany

 Tuscany in April

-- Festival of Spontaneous Herbs – This festival takes places in mid-April every year in Gallicano, April 14 in 2019.
+- Festival of Spontaneous Herbs – This festival takes places in mid-April every year in Gallicano.
 Workshops and excursions will be hosted to go hunting for wild herbs that have traditionally played an important role in the diet of the poor in the region.
 A special soup will be made using “secret ingredients” that include as many as 30 different wild herbs.

-- Festa delle Rocche – This festival takes place in Siena over nine days to honor the Virgin Mary during the latter half of April, beginning April 20 in 2019.
+- Festa delle Rocche – This festival takes place in Siena over 9 days to honor the Virgin Mary during the latter half of April.
 It includes a historical procession, a large market, live music, a race and more

 - Liberation Day – April 25 is Liberation Day, a national holiday honoring those who fought for the freedom of Italy.
 Locals often visit war memorials and other places that serve as the symbol of the Resistance, with many sacrificing their lives for the country.
 Many businesses are likely to be closed, and some attractions may have limited hours.